If you’re in the market for an infant car seat, it will be impossible to miss the Chicco Keyfit 30.

 There’s one very important thing to take note of before you checkout, if you’ve decided to purchase through Amazon.

 Please triple check your cart and order details before you make the payment.
-I’m saying this because Amazon has decided to group the different variations on the same listing, which I find rather messy and misleading.
+I’m saying this because Amazon has decided to group the different color variations and models on the same listing, which can be confusing at times.

 Some of the color variations are sold by Amazon, while some are sold by third party.
-You’ll likely notice that some colors are discontinued too.
 There’s nothing wrong with buying from third party sellers, as long as their seller feedback rating is excellent.
-But for fancy colors, I’d highly recommend that you actually take a trip to the store to check it out first, because the images on the listing may not be a true representation of the actual product due to the lightings, touch-ups, and adjustments.

 The Chicco Keyfit 30 car seat is a really excellent infant car seat and you can hardly go wrong with one.
 It’s safe for infants and really easy to install.
 The ability to fit onto most of the strollers is a major plus point, since most of us will probably own more than 1 stroller anyway.